matteodelabre/midijs/README.md

 ### Examples

 Here are a few common things that you can do with the help of this module.
-Send an event to a MIDI device (e.g. your piano keyboard), without writing raw MIDI data!
+You can send an event to any MIDI device (e.g. your piano keyboard), without writing raw MIDI data,

 ```js
 var midijs = require('midijs');